White-rumped sandpiper: Breeding

 The females are small and nest in the high arctic, which means they are more likely under a higher cold stress than birds nesting in temperate areas.
 Consequently, the females spend an average of 82.5% of their time incubating their eggs.
 In total, the females incubate the eggs for about 22 days.
 She generally lays 4 olive to green eggs; laying 3 eggs is rare.
 The eggs can sometimes be blotched with brown, olive-brown or grey spots.

 Only the females incubate the eggs.
 Once the female has laid the eggs, the male stops displaying and leaves the breeding grounds.
 This is unlike other members of the calidris genus where incubation is shared between males and females; therefore, the trait of male incubation has been independently lost in this species.
 There are only three documented species who have been known to share this behaviour.
 This development seems bizarre since experiments have shown that a decrease in the amount of male care is linked to a decrease in male fitness by lowering the number of male descendants that survive.
 One explanation for this evolution is that a decrease in male care allows the males to explore other breeding options.
 This hypothesis ties in with the fact that the white-rumped sandpiper is polygynous; males will mate with several females but females will only mate with one male.

-Hybrids between this species and the dunlin are occasionally found in northeastern North America.
-The white-rumped sandpiper is also suspected to hybridize with the buff-breasted sandpiper.

-Early development

 The young are covered in down feathers and leave the nest about a day after hatching.
 The female will tend to them by brooding them and keeping them warm, but they must find all their own food.
 Their first flight is at the age of about 16–17 days and soon after that they become independent.